Kaustubh1Verma/Restaurants---A-basic-flask-application/README.md

 # Restaurants(A basic flask application)

 It is a basic web application made using flask,sqlite and sqlalchemy.
 The application involves viewing restaurants,editing and deleting them.
 It also allows to view the menu of the restaurant and add and remove items from them.
-SQLAlchemy is an open-source SQL toolkit and object-relational mapper for the Python programming language released under the MIT License.

 ## Getting Started